 What a slap in the face of all the readers ... figuratively speaking of course!
 The author tells the Jewish Christians that are struggling with who Jesus is and the fact that He is our High Priest, "...you should know this already!
 You should be eating solid food by now but instead, you are in need of milk!"

-The struggles and persecution that these Jewish Christians faced must have been so powerful, they began to question the very thing they learned when they were babes (in Christ).
+The struggles and persecution that these Jewish Christians faced must have been powerful.
+I mean seriously, they began to question the very thing they learned when they were babes (in Christ).
 Their fundamental beliefs were being challenged and the author of this book had to firmly set them straight!

 It must have been some terrible persecution and badgering by the Judaism believers.

 I always like to put myself in the position of being just as susceptible to this attack and not to think of myself more highly than I ought to think.